FranciscoBarreira/project4/README.md

 - Click on the green Gitpod button to create the workspace

 This site was deployed to Heroku.
-The steps to deploy it were:

-- Create new app and name it

-- Click settings to set config vars, including DISABLE_COLLECTSTATIC=1 while DEBUG=TRUE

-- Click on resources and add Heroku-postgres

-- Under Deploy, connect the app to the Github repository

-- Under Manual Deploy, click Deploy Branch
+To do so, I followed the steps in the [Django Blog cheatsheet.](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)